ozluna/meet-eco/README.md

 ## Bugs
 I had problems mainly due to modals:
-The way of the modal's creations are loop for instance Join the Event button every modal I created had the same id `id="attender"` so the buttons were defaulting to the first one.
-Therefore, code was only working for the first modal not the rest.
+The way of the modal's creations are in a loop, for instance "Join the Event" button of every modal I created had the same id `id="attender"` so the buttons were defaulting to the first one.
+Therefore, the code was only working for the first modal but not the rest.
-I have fixed it with appending unique event id numbers to the element id's using jinja templates. `id="attender{{event._id}}"`
+I have fixed it by appending unique event id numbers to the element id's using jinja templates. `id="attender{{event._id}}"`

 The other problem I was having, id validation:
-When the user input and event id matches the button would take the user to the edit page however if it doesn't match it stays on the page without giving any error.
-When I tried to populate the error using javascript on the modal screen I was again having the id name problem again therefore I had to carry the JS code to index page and it fixed my problem.
+When the user input and event id matched the button this would take the user to the edit page however if it did not match it it would stay on the page without giving any error.
+When I tried to populate the error using javascript on the modal screen I was again having the id name problem therefore I had to carry the JS code to index page and this fixed this problem.
 I am aware that this is not the best solution however is the best of my knowledge, in the future I am planning to use ajax js code to fix this.

-Card buttons were collating on top of each other on the xs and small sized devices I fixed the issue by taking the Materialize icons from card buttons
+Card buttons were collating on top of each other on the xs and small sized devices.
+I fixed the issue by taking the Materialize icons away from card buttons
-when the screen small.
+when the screen is small.

 ## **Deployment**
 #### To run this project locally